AMAZING night last night where two of my favoritest things in the world came together: food and smart people!

-It’s actually a perfect way to get exposed to new things!
-If you want to find out more, you can always talk to the speakers afterwards and also do your own research.
-But the 5 minute, automatic-slide-changing platform is perfect to just give the a teaser of a multiverse of topics.
+It’s actually the perfect way to get exposed to new things!
+If you want to find out more, you can always talk to the speakers afterwards and do your own research.
+However, the 5-minute, automatic-slide-changing platform is perfect to give a teaser on a multiverse of topics.

 - Carlos Celdran on the Real Story Behind Damaso

 - Erick A. Fabian Sr. on DIY Electronic Music on a Budget

 - Marga Deona on Passing the Torch: A Brief History of Information

 - Bob Guerrero on Unitarian Universalism: The Church for Today

 - Kenneth Keng on Board Games

 - Chei Billedo & Tonton Clemente on Psych O’clock Habit

 - Irene Sarmiento on Science and Fiction: Educating Through Stories